-6 Responses to “These Are The Guys You Can Hate For Your Webcomic ~NOT~ Getting Any Eisner Nominations”
+6 thoughts on “These Are The Guys You Can Hate For Your Webcomic ~NOT~ Getting Any Eisner Nominations

 Honestly, I’m still shocked that nobody knows what to do with webcomics professionally right now… I mean, yes, there’s this blog, but when the medium is still being kicked around you’d think there’d be more of an outcry to try and spruce up the image a bit.